 - Some children may have an increased risk of abuse.
 It is important to understand that this increase in risk is due more to societal attitudes and assumptions, and child protection procedures that fail to acknowledge children's diverse circumstances, rather than the individual child's personality, impairment or circumstances.
-Many factors can contribute to an increase in risk, including prejudice and discrimination, isolation, social exclusion, communication issues and a reluctance on the part of some adults to accept that abuse can occur. - Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child - has a social worker assigned to them or their family. - Has their own mental health difficulties - Has their own health conditions - Has a family member on prison or is affected by parental offending - At risk of honour-based abuse such as FGM or forced marriage - Persistent absences from education
+Many factors can contribute to an increase in risk, including prejudice and discrimination, isolation, social exclusion, communication issues and a reluctance on the part of some adults to accept that abuse can occur.
+According to the Equality Act, pupils must not be discriminated against because of their sex, race, disability, religion or belief, gender reassignment, pregnancy and maternity or sexual orientation. - Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child - has a social worker assigned to them or their family. - Has their own mental health difficulties - Has their own health conditions - Has a family member on prison or is affected by parental offending - At risk of honour-based abuse such as FGM or forced marriage - Persistent absences from education - A pupil might be LGBT or be perceived to be LGBT